iiitl/batting/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file of backend

 ```env
 dburl="mongodb+srv://shivam:QvkgS1BU2tYCStMt@shivam.e6xu6uz.mongodb.net/betApp?retryWrites=true&w=majority"